 Incandescent lighting makes light by heating metal filament wires that are welded together to a high temperature until it glows.
-These parts are all welded to perfection so that there are no malfunctions, these Welding Curtains are used during this process.

 A fluorescent tube is a gas-discharge lamp that uses electricity to excite mercury vapour.
 The excited mercury atoms produce short-wave ultraviolet light that then causes a phosphor to fluoresce, producing visible light.

 There are two primary ways of producing high intensity white-light using LEDs.
 One is to use individual LEDs that emit three primary colours red, green, and blue, and then mix all the colours to form white light.
 The other is to use a phosphor material to convert monochromatic light from a blue or UV LED to broad-spectrum white light, much in the same way a fluorescent light bulb works.